 Breaking News: Nigeria Bans the Practice of Female Genital Mutilation

-Mutilation of the clitoris, or “female circumcision” as it is known in many countries, is a practice that involves the partial or complete removal of tissue from the female genital organs, particularly the clitoris.
+Female genital mutilation of the clitoris, or “female circumcision” as it is known in many countries, is a practice that involves the partial or complete removal of tissue from the female genital organs, particularly the clitoris.

+Many cultures, especially those of indigenous African decent, have continued this horrifying practice since ancient times as part of their beliefs and customs.
 But in recent years and with the support of the World Health Organization, many countries and indigenous groups have ceased to do it because of the tremendous risks that it poses to girls who are subjected to this painful procedure.

-What is genital mutilation?
+What is female genital mutilation?

+Girls that have to endure female genital mutilation are between 8 and 14.
+They are accompanied by their mothers to an old and dark room where hygienic surgical conditions are nonexistent.
 There, a woman (the surgeon) waits to perform this traumatic procedure in under 15 minutes using knives.

 Under such conditions, without anesthesia and proper sanitation, the child screams and cries because of the terrible agony it causes.
 Meanwhile, outside, her family celebrates the fact that the girl is now ready to become a woman.